JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

   - Kinesis Streams (Ingesting in Real Time)

     - Ingests data in divided shards.
-      - Provisioned we choose between 1MBs/s or 2MBs/s.
+      - Provisioned Mode: We choose between 1MBs/s or 2MBs/s.
-      - On-Demand
+      - On-Demand Mode: 4MBs/s - we pay for stream/hr & data instead of shards.
     - Records can be max of 1MB in size (and are immutable).
     - Data retention of 24hrs (up to 365 days).